 When using A4T, all success metrics available to your activities are Analytics metrics.
-However, your goal metric can be based on an mbox call.
+However, your goal metric can be based on an mbox call if using at.js.
 For example, you can use Target’s out-of-the-box click-tracking capabilities with A4T instead of having to implement Analytics click-tracking code.

 When viewing reporting of an A4T activity in the Target UI, you are viewing Analytics data.
 For example, if you use the Visitor metric in Target, you are using the Analytics Visitor metric, not the Target Visitors metric, which is now called Entrants.
 This difference is especially important for basic traffic metrics (Visitors, Visits, Page Views) and conversion metrics.

 Any existing Target activities continue to use Target data collection and are not affected by enabling A4T.

 Only one mbox-based metric is allowed when using A4T.

 A server-to-server call from Target to Analytics sends activity and experience information to Analytics.
 This integration does not result in extra server calls for either Target or Analytics.

 In some situations, the classifications from Target to Analytics fail and activities do not show data in Analytics.
 See Troubleshoot the Analytics and Target integration (A4T).
 You can also contact Client Care for further assistance.